Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Quantitative Analysis of Floating-Point Usage

 \subsection{Per-Function Analysis}

-Based on the observation of the previous section, we parse source files written in C, C++, Java, \ts{}, C\# and Go and extract functions containing floating-point keywords (steps 8 and 9 in~\cref{fig:pipeline}).
+Based on the observation of the previous section, we parse source files written in C, C++, Java, \ts{}, C\# and Go and extract functions containing floating-point keywords (steps 8 and 9 in~\Cref{fig:pipeline}).
+We again estimate the false-positive rate by manually inspecting a representative sample of 385 extracted functions.
+Among these, 368 functions (\Pcent{96}) contain valid floating-point code.
+The remaining false positives fall into two categories: nine cases in which floating-point keywords are used as variable or library names, and eight functions that include floating-point types only in parsing-related code.
+Based on this sample, we estimate with \Pcent{95} confidence that the true positive rate of our extraction lies between \Pcent{93} and \Pcent{98}.

 For each function, we count the number of lines of code, words, parameters, floating-point keywords of the different categories, loops, conditional statements, function calls and maximum nesting depth of these constructs.
-This is the dataset we publicly release, which can be used to evaluate floating-point verification tools.
+This is the main dataset we publicly release.
 Depending on the features a new verification tool is targeting, the developer can filter the dataset to sample relevant functions leveraging the above metrics.